DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 ### Conveying the Game's Story to the Player

-- Narrative is mainly conveyed in areas where the player is safe from combat for some reason.
+- Narrative is mainly conveyed in areas where the player is safe from combat.

 #### Interaction Gateways
 - In these "safe spaces" are **Interaction Gateways**